-The Tree Assured survey should be carried out by an appropriately qualified and/ or experienced personnel: this will usually require training to Level 1 Tree Inspection (or above).
-The Tree Assured survey is then repeated within an agreed timescale that will reflect the condition of the trees on site, and the risks that these trees could pose.
-This will typically be every 1-4 years for sites with mature trees where there is public/ staff access, but may be every 5 years or more for sites with immature trees or where public and staff access is limited.
-All potential defects and other issues should be reported to tree inspectors within the Council qualified to Level 2 or above or suitably qualified external consultants on the Council's Tree work procurement framework who will then advise on whether further assessment or action is required.
+The Tree Assured inspection should be carried out by an appropriately qualified and/or experienced personnel: they must be trained to Level 1 Tree Inspection (or above).
+Tree inspections on all school grounds will be undertaken by the Tree Safety Officer or an external consultant, qualified to a minimum of level 4 and holder of the Professional Tree Inspection certificate (Lantra).
+The Tree Assured inspection is repeated within an agreed timescale that will reflect the condition of the trees, the risks they could pose and the benefits they provide.
+Inspections will typically be every 18 months - 2 years for sites with mature trees where there is public/ staff access but may be every 5 years or more for sites with immature trees or where public and staff access is limited.

+All potential tree risk features and other issues should be reported to The Tree Safety Officer or a suitably qualified external consultants on the Council's Tree work procurement framework, They will then advise on whether further assessment or action is required.
 (See below for Ash Die Back).

-Where the PRP does not have access to a Level 1 Tree Inspector it is their responsibility to commission a Tree Assured survey using the CCC Tree Work Procurement framework.
+Where the PRP does not have access to a Level 1 Tree Inspector it is their responsibility to commission a Tree Assured inspection by contacting the Tree Safety Officer or using the CCC Tree Work Procurement framework.